Josef Ehmer: Fields of research

-Since many of these interests are closely related to social sciences and cultural studies, Josef Ehmer has been strongly committed to interdisciplinary cooperation.
-Most notably, he was a member of the Joint Academy Initiative on Ageing (German Academy of Sciences Leopoldina, 2005-2009) and of the Interdisciplinary Workgroup “A Future with Children.
+As many of these interests were closely related to social sciences and cultural studies, Josef Ehmer was strongly committed to interdisciplinary cooperation.
+Most notably, he was a member of the Joint Academy Initiative on Ageing (German Academy of Sciences Leopoldina, 2005–2009) and of the Interdisciplinary Workgroup “A Future with Children.
 Fertility and the Development of Society” (Berlin-Brandenburg Academy of Sciences and Humanities, 2009-2011).
-Since 2012 he has been a member of the Standing Committee on Demographic Change at the German National Academy of Sciences Leopoldina.
+From 2012 he was a member of the Standing Committee on Demographic Change at the German National Academy of Sciences Leopoldina.